Rex Hadnot: Miami Dolphins

-Hadnot was drafted by the Miami Dolphins in the sixth round (174th overall) of the 2004 NFL Draft.
+Hadnot was selected by the Miami Dolphins in the sixth round (174th overall) of the 2004 NFL draft.
 The Dolphins used a pick obtained on draft day from the Atlanta Falcons to select Hadnot.

 He went on to play in 15 games, starting seven, during his rookie season.
 He dressed but did not play in one other.
 He made the first start of his NFL career at left guard in place of the injured Jeno James at Seattle on November 21.
 Hadnot also opened at that spot the following week at San Francisco.
 When James returned, Hadnot then started the final five games of the year at right guard.

 Hadnot experienced a breakout year in 2005, starting all 16 games in which he played.
 He opened the first 13 contests at right guard and the final three at center in place of the injured Seth McKinney.
 Hadnot was an integral part of a line that yielded just 26 sacks - the fourth-lowest total in the NFL, and led a running game that averaged 118.6 yards an outing and 4.3 yards per rush attempt, which ranked seventh and fourth in the AFC, respectively.
 He took part in every offensive snap in 14 of 16 contests over the course of the year.

 In 2006, Hadnot started all 16 games once again.
 However, like the Dolphins offensive line as a whole, Hadnot struggled and regressed from his success in 2005.
 Inconsistency at both guard positions as well as left tackle for most of the season had a negative effect on Hadnot's performance.

 Following the 2007 season Hadnot received an extra $231,269 from the NFL's "Performance Based Pay" system, which is given by the league for players who outperform the value of their current contracts.
 Hadnot made the three-year veteran minimum of $425,000 during the 2006 season.
-It was announced on May 25, 2007 by Head Coach Cam Cameron that Rex Hadnot will switch back to right guard, leaving the center job up for grabs.
+It was announced on May 25, 2007, by Head Coach Cam Cameron that Rex Hadnot will switch back to right guard, leaving the center job up for grabs.

 In 2008, Hadnot's rookie contract expired and he became an unrestricted free agent.
 The Dolphins showed no interest in re-signing him.